FP Carmignac European Leaders Fund

 Objectives

 The Fund aims to outperform its MSCI Europe Ex UK Index (USD) over the recommended investment period of 5 years.
-As part of its objective, the Fund seeks to invest sustainably and implements a socially responsible investment approach.
+As part of its objective, the Fund seeks to invest sustainably for long-term growth and implements a socially responsible investment approach with a sustainable investment objective.

 ISIN: GB00BJHPHZ49, GB00BNDQ7N71, GB00BJHPXB21, GB00BNDQ7P95